 Zero Trust Scenario: Mobile Access to Internal Applications and Data

-The most common scenario is for executives and engineers to access a variety of data from their mobile devices.
-This could range from a Business Insights (BI) dashboard, like SAP Hana, to Confluence (Wiki) access for engineers and employees.
-Previously we would require them to have MDM configured and/or a VPN client setup and connected before access was provided.
-This obviously increases the level of complexity to access data, and often does not variate the level of access once past the VPN moat.
+The most common scenario is for executives and engineers to access various data from their mobile devices.
+This could range from a Business Insights (BI) dashboard like SAP Hana to Confluence (Wiki) access for engineers and employees.
+Previously, we would require them to have MDM configured and/or a VPN client setup and connected before access was provided.
+This obviously increases the level of complexity to access data but often does not variate the level of access once past the VPN moat.

 So we have the following issues with this methodology: